 Prices may be affected by grafts needed, sessions required and consultations fees, among others.

 Some clinics will charge by how many facial grafts you need (usually the most effective price model), while some will charge by the number of sessions needed to complete the transplanted hairs process.

-Others may charge a hefty consultation fee, which may be avoided by doing research ahead of time.
+Others may charge a hefty initial consultation fee, which may be avoided by doing research ahead of time.

 You may also incur extra costs from a possible dermatologist visit (to determine the cause of patchiness) or recovery materials.